jeanmathieupotvin/transltr/tests/testthat/_snaps/serialize.md

       assert(out3)
     Condition
       Error:
-      ! in object 'test-id':
-       - 'Hash' is defined but not 'Source Text', and/or 'Source Lang'.
+      !
+'Hash' is defined but not 'Source Text', and/or 'Source Lang'.

 # assert.ExportedText() detects invalid Source Language field